For Legislators

 Faith-based school associations

-Parental-rights or small-government advocacy groups, such as:
+Parental-rights or small-government advocacy groups

-Arguments in opposition
+Potential arguments in opposition

 Opposition may claim that private schools should retain the right to discipline students according to internal policies, that banning corporal punishment interferes with religious or parental rights, or that state oversight is government overreach.